-UST Law respects and appreciates the value of a diverse student population, and we welcome their background and experiences to our community.
-There are over 40 student organizations represented at UST Law, which are representative of the diverse interests of our community.
+UST School of Law respects and appreciates the value of a diverse student population, and we welcome their background and experiences to our community.
+There are over 40 student organizations represented at UST School of Law, which are representative of the diverse interests of our community.
 These student groups are actively involved in the furtherance of social justice efforts and public service.
-In particular, the diversity of UST Law is reflected in the seven multicultural student organizations and their efforts in furthering diversity initiatives campus-wide.
+In particular, the diversity of UST School of Law is reflected in the seven multicultural student organizations and their efforts in furthering diversity initiatives campus-wide.

 The Office of Diversity also hosts service learning projects and educational events.
 Our students participate in projects that create a pipeline to college (100 Strong Who Care) and promote law/democracy initiatives (Books for Africa).
 We host a number of educational events in order to create opportunities for students, faculty, staff, and community members to become informed and engaged about issues related to diversity.
 Past guest lecturers have included: Dr. Josie Johnson (Minnesota Civil Rights Pioneer), Dr. John Jackson (The Schott Foundation), and Dr. Edgar Cahn (TimeBank USA), who have educated the UST community on current civil rights issues.
 These experiences provide our students with opportunities to learn and grow as servant leaders.

 Additionally, the Office of Diversity is committed to furthering a diverse learning community beyond the classroom, and into the legal profession.
 Graduates must be prepared to work in an increasingly diverse profession and multicultural society.
 This requires practical skills development that fosters critical thinking skills, promotes cultural competence, and supports a robust exchange of ideas in collaborative working environments.